Burn – Magicka Dragon Knight PvP Build

 Welcome to DottzGaming.com’s Magicka Dragon Knight DPS PvP Build, Burn, for the Elder Scrolls Online!
 This build is intended for PvP of all kinds: battlegrounds, Cyrodiil, dueling, and Imperial City.
 This build can be played in both CP and no-CP pvp without any changes to the build!
 Newer MagDK’s may feel the build lacks some sustain for No-CP, so if that’s the case, simply run 1 more magicka recovery glyph on the rings.

 The Burn build was the build I played during the entirety of the Clockwork City patch and some of Dragon Bones, but I eventually put it to the side in favor of the high damage dual wield build I was playing at the time.
-With dual wield getting neutered for magicka in Summerset Isles and the rise of damage overall in the game, I felt myself looking toward a heavy armor setup again for that extra tankability.
-My Unchained build was my first creation during Summerset; the build is super tanky and a ton of fun to play, but I missed the high damage heavy armor playstyle that my Burn build had.
-Since I have improved at my magDK significantly since Clockwork City, I sat down with my old build and worked on revamped it for Wolfhunter, and it is also now updated for Murkmire.
-This iteration of the build is much stronger than the original.
-I dont run nearly as much recovery in the build as I did last time (about 400 less to be exact), and turned all that recovery into pure damage.
-So if you were a fan of my original Burn build, you’re going to love the revamped version, as it plays almost identical to the old one, but just hits a TON harder and has bigger heals!
+With dual wield getting neutered for magicka in Summerset Isles and the rise of damage overall in the game at that time, I felt myself looking toward a heavy armor setup again for that extra tankability.
+My Unchained build was my first creation during Summerset; the build was super tanky and a ton of fun to play, but I missed the high damage heavy armor playstyle that my Burn build had.
+Since I have improved at my magDK significantly since Clockwork City, I sat down with my old build and worked on revamped it for Wolfhunter, and it is has now received another revamp for Elsweyr.

 Keep in mind that PvP builds are very personal.
 This is what worked for ME.
 If you don’t like something about it, change it to fit your playstyle.